chessai/py-poketext/readme.md

 $ git clone https://github.com/wutang-bnp/poketext.git
 $ cd poketext

-Once you have checked out the start branch after cloning into your appropriately descriptive directory, we need to create a Python virtual environment and install all the relevant software for this project to run.
+We need to create a Python virtual environment and install all the relevant software for this project to run:
 $ virtualenv venv
 New python executable in venv/bin/python
 Installing setuptools, pip...done.

-For Twilio to work with Django, we need to add our TWILIO_ACCOUNT_SID (username or email used to sign into Twilio) and TWILIO_AUTH_TOKEN (password) to our environment.
-Open venv/bin/activate with a text editor, go to the bottom and add these two lines: export TWILIO_ACCOUNT_SID=YOUR_USERNAME_HERE export TWILIO_AUTH_TOKEN=YOUR_PASSWORD_HERE
+For Twilio to work with Django, we need to add our TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN to our environment.
+Open venv/bin/activate with a text editor, go to the bottom and add these two lines: export TWILIO_ACCOUNT_SID=YOUR_TWILIO_ACCOUNT_SID_HERE export TWILIO_AUTH_TOKEN=YOUR_TWILIO_AUTH_TOKEN_HERE

 Be sure to replace the values with your own tokens.
 Save the file and activate the virutal environment:
 $ source venv/bin/activate